MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incident-queue.md

 - Incidents with a specific associated threat
 - Incidents with a specific actor

-Once you have compiled and stored your list of useful filter views as URLs, you can use it to quickly process and prioritize the incidents in your queue and [manage](manage-incidents.md) them for subsequent assignment and analysis.
+Once you have compiled and stored your list of useful filter views as URLs, use it to quickly process and prioritize the incidents in your queue and [manage](manage-incidents.md) them for subsequent assignment and analysis.

 ## Search for incidents